 Lesley Ryan Miller joins the Public Schools of Brookline’s Senior Leadership team as the Deputy Superintendent of Teaching and Learning.
 Ms. Miller brings to this position over 25 years of experience in education as a classroom teacher and as a school and district administrator.
 Most recently, she served as the Principal of the Pierce School.
 Prior to taking on the principal position at Pierce, Ms. Miller was Brookline’s Senior Director of Teaching and Learning where she oversaw K-8 curriculum in math, literacy, social studies, science and world language.

 Before joining the Public Schools of Brookline, Ms. Miller was the Director of Teacher Development and Advancement for the Boston Public Schools where she led new teacher induction, teacher leadership and professional development opportunities for all Boston Public School educators.
-This followed almost a decade of classroom teaching as a kindergarten and first grade teacher in Boston Public Schools.
+This followed almost a decade of classroom teaching as a kindergarten and first grade teacher in the Boston Public Schools.

 Ms. Miller received a Bachelor of Science in Education from Boston University and holds a Master of Education from the Harvard Graduate School of Education.
 She is a member of Boston University’s Black Alumni Leadership Council and the Boston University Alumni Council.
 She is also a Trustee at The Park School, an independent school in Brookline, and a member of the Girls on the Run Greater Boston Board--a positive youth development program serving girls ages 8-13.